strblr/zodpress/README.md

 ### Strongly typed Express

 The cornerstone of Zodpress is a contract.
-In in, you define your endpoints, methods, request and response schemas, as well as other metadata like tags, summary, etc.
+In it, you define your endpoints, methods, request and response schemas, as well as other metadata like tags, summary, etc.

 ```ts
 import { zodpress } from "zodpress";